Microsoft Edge Secure DNS: Quick facts

 How do I enable secure DNS in Edge on Windows?

 Open Edge, go to Settings, then Privacy, search, and services.
 Under Security, enable Use secure DNS to specify a provider, and choose a provider Cloudflare, Google, Quad9, or a custom DoH URL.
 Save and restart Edge if prompted.
+K/e electric locations: The Ultimate VPN Guide for Secure Access to K/e Electric Locations 2026

 Can I use DoH if I’m connected to a VPN?